 For UK VAT charged after 31 December 2020: UK VAT refund procedure follows local UK rules and is available under certain conditions, including but not limited to the VAT refund claimant does not make any taxable supplies in the UK (regardless of their value), apart from when UK VAT is self-assessed by the buyer.

 UK VAT refund claims must be submitted no later than 31 December (for UK VAT incurred between 1 July previous year to 30 June of the current year) and are generally processed by the UK tax authorities within six months.

 For more information, see: https://www.gov.uk/guidance/vat-refunds-for-non-eu-businesses-visiting-the-uk

-Non-Norwegian businesses that incur Norwegian VAT may apply for VAT refund under several conditions, including but not limited to: the non-Norwegian businesses did not have any taxable sales in Norway during the last 12 months exceeding NOK 50 000.
+Non-Norwegian businesses that incur Norwegian VAT may apply for a VAT refund under several conditions, including but not limited to the non-Norwegian businesses that did not have any taxable sales in Norway during the last 12 months exceeding NOK 50 000.